 Answer: You will receive 100% of the award if the VICP compensates you for your vaccine-related injury.

-As long as your case meets certain requirements, the VICP covers all your legal costs regardless of your petition’s outcome.
+As long as your case meets certain predetermined requirements, the VICP covers all of your legal costs regardless of your petition’s outcome.
 Once your case closes, the government pays for all attorney fees.

-Question: Does the attorney who handles my vaccine case have to practice in my state?
+Question: Does the attorney who handles my vaccine injury case have to practice in my state?

 Answer: No. You have the freedom to work with any attorney, regardless of the state they practice in.
-The only VICP requirement is that they must be admitted to practice before the vaccine court.
-Here at Sands Anderson, we can provide the complete legal support you need.
-If you live in any U.S. state or territory, our attorneys stand ready to help you petition the VICP and pursue compensation.
+The VICP only requires that the attorney is admitted to practice before the vaccine court.
+If you live in any U.S. state or territory, our attorneys at Sands Anderson can provide the complete legal support you need, and we are ready to help you petition the VICP and pursue the vaccine injury compensation you deserve.

 Question: Do I need to travel to Washington, D.C., to have my case heard by the vaccine court?

-Answer: No. If your case goes to trial and a trip to Washington, D.C., creates undue hardships for you, the vaccine court will come to you.
-Additionally, because the National Vaccine Injury Compensation Program (VICP) resolves most cases in a settlement, you may not need to go to trial at all.
-As our client, we will help you manage the steps necessary to address your specific case.
+Answer: No. If your case goes to trial and you cannot travel to Washington, D.C., the vaccine court will come to you.
+Additionally, because the National Vaccine Injury Compensation Program (VICP) resolves most cases in a settlement, a trial may not be necessary.
+If you choose to work with our team at Sands Anderson, we will help you manage the necessary steps to address your specific case.

 Vaccine Specifics